Deploy Azure DDoS Protection by using the Azure portal

 In the Azure portal, select Monitor > Metrics.
 In the Metrics pane, select the resource group, select a resource type of Public IP Address, and select your Azure public IP address.
 DDoS metrics are visible in the Available metrics pane.

 DDoS Protection applies three autotuned mitigation policies (SYN, TCP, and UDP) for each public IP of the protected resource, in the virtual network that has DDoS enabled.
-You can view the policy thresholds by selecting the Inbound [SYN/TCP/UDP] packets to trigger DDoS mitigation metrics as shown in the example screenshot below.
+You can view the policy thresholds by selecting the Inbound [SYN/TCP/UDP] packets to trigger DDoS mitigation metrics.

 Screenshot of the chart that displays the mitigation policy metrics from DDoS Protection.